Luisinhoas/Causal-Inference-GP1-/README.md

 For a heteroskedasticity robust F test we perform a Wald test using the waldtest function, which is also contained in the lmtest package.
 It can be used in a similar way as the anova function, i.e., it uses the output of the restricted and unrestricted model and the robust variance-covariance matrix as argument vcov.
 Based on the variance-covariance matrix of the unrestriced model we, again, calculate White standard errors.

 ```{r}
 waldtest(model, model_unres, vcov = vcovHC(model_unres, type = "HC0"))
 ```

-The heteroskedasticity is not complitely avoid in this last model, but this is the best model possible if we still want to use OLS.
-As the heteroskedasticity does not cause any bias, we just need to take into account the decrease in efficiency that is expected to be avoid using this other approaches presented.
+The heteroskedasticity is not complitely avoid in this last model, but this is the best model possible if I still want to use OLS.
+As the heteroskedasticity does not cause any bias, I just need to take into account the decrease in efficiency that is expected to be avoid using this other approaches presented.

 # 5. General checks and comprobations.
 ## Correlations.

 ```{r}
 cor(income,gender, use = "complete.obs")